abhishekumar-tyagi/node/doc/api/errors.md

 <a id="CERT_HAS_EXPIRED"></a>
 #### `CERT_HAS_EXPIRED`

-The certificate has expired: that is the notAfter date is before the current time.
+The certificate has expired: the notAfter date is before the current time.

 <a id="CRL_NOT_YET_VALID"></a>
 #### `CRL_NOT_YET_VALID`

-The revocation data have a future issue date.
+The certificate revocation list (CRL) has a future issue date.

 <a id="CRL_HAS_EXPIRED"></a>
 #### `CRL_HAS_EXPIRED`